belang/black_bean/doc/black_bean_architecture.rst

    The ISA is the same but the excution is different, depanding on the physical logic.
    For example, if the core read 16 bits once, then the excution is parrallelism double instructions, if the core read 8 bits once, then the instructions excute sequencely.
    The abbility and effiency are much more on the processor structure than the ISA.

+3. Change the program dynamiclly.
+   An instruction can write data to change the origin program.